ChainSafe/lodestar/docs/usage/beacon-management.md

 <!-- prettier-ignore-start -->
 !!! warning
-    Please use this option very carefully (and at your own risk), a malicious server url can put you on a wrong chain with the danger of you losing your funds by social engineering.
+    Please use this option very carefully (and at your own risk), a malicious server URL can put you on the wrong chain with a danger of you losing your funds by social engineering.
 If possible, validate your `weakSubjectivityCheckpoint` from multiple places (e.g. different client distributions) or from other trusted sources.
 This will highly reduce the risk of starting off on a malicious chain.
 <!-- prettier-ignore-end -->